chargebyte/chargebyte-docs/docs/source/getting_started.rst

 Here is an example of how to change the "connector_type" parameter of the CbTarragonDriver module to "IEC62196Type2Cable" in the EVerest configuration file.

-Snippet of a EVerest configuration file:
+Snippet of an EVerest configuration file:

 .. code-block:: yaml